 Add some extra chocolate chips to your wet ingredients to make it even more chocolatey!

 You’ll love this old-fashioned oatmeal cake recipe.
 Every bite is tender and moist, and the coconut topping gives it an extra fancy flair.
 To make the recipe more rich, use half and half instead of milk.

 Not everyone loves super sweet cake, but if you like coffee cake, then this oatmeal recipe should be just right.

-This recipe calls for Truvia and a little brown sugar, which gives it the sweetness with a few less calories.
-Not only does it use up your leftover oatmeal, it goes great with coffee, too.
+This recipe calls for Truvia and a little brown sugar, which gives it the sweetness with fewer calories.
+Not only does it use up your leftover oatmeal; it goes great with coffee, too.

 This cake recipe, well, takes the cake.
 It’s a kid-pleasing, long-lasting, easy-to-make cake that keeps your leftover oats from going to waste.

 It was developed by Mrs. Bauman, an Old Order Mennonite.
 It’s an easy and inexpensive recipe to make.
 What more could you ask for in a cake recipe?

 In Britain, leftover oatmeal or other hot cereal is known as porridge.
 This recipe makes great use of your leftover porridge and is easily customized as well.
 This cake is extra yummy when topped off with a cream cheese icing or even a caramel glaze and nuts.